 Areca palm has been ranked by NASA’s study as the top air purifier plant.
 During winter’s it can replace the use of electric humidifiers altogether.
 It keeps the air moist during dry times and removes chemical toxins from the air.
 It can survive only with water and needs minimal sunlight.

 This plant is a boon for removing toxins from indoor air.

 This is best displayed as a hanging plant.
 It grows to four feet in height with a spread of up to five feet.
 It also has the same effect, of bringing down levels of formaldehyde as well as xylene.
-Formaldehyde appears in everything from plastic, garbage bags to paper towels, facial tissues, floor covering and adhesive.
-This plant prefers a cool environment, bright but indirect sunlight and regular attention.
+Formaldehyde appears in everything from plastic, garbage bags to paper towels, facial tissues, floor covering, and adhesive.
+This plant prefers a cool environment, bright but indirect sunlight, and regular attention.

-As beautiful as it is, it has been endowed with the powers of removing alcohols, benzene, and formaldehyde, acetone, and trichloroethylene.
+As beautiful as it is, it has been endowed with the powers of removing alcohol, benzene, and formaldehyde, acetone, and trichloroethylene.
 It has a high transpiration rate to both humidify and purify the air.
 It is one of the few tropical plants that blooms indoors producing ‘white flower’.This plant is toxic to humans and pets and should be kept away from children.
 The plant’s leaves contain calcium oxalate which is toxic.

 It is extremely crucial to keep clear air in your house to ensure better health of the inhabitants.
 These plants serve as natural AC’s.
 Spending your time with nature also helps in reducing stress and tension.
 Additionally, we tend to get more productive and creative with plants around us.